 - BCG vaccine- what to expect? parent handout

-- Management, control and prevention of tuberculosis – Guidelines for health care providers
+- Department of Health & Human Services, Victoria: Management, control and prevention of tuberculosis – Guidelines for health care providers

 Materials in this section are updated as new information and vaccines become available.
 The Melbourne Vaccine Education Centre (MVEC) staff regularly reviews materials for accuracy.